ORNL/certified/docs/how-to-guides.md

   * Their `known_servers/*.crt` (cacert / trust roots)
   * Their `id.crt` (self-signed certificate chain from user's `CA.crt`)
   * Their `id.key` (private key)

+These 3 ingredients (with the exception of using `known_clients/*.crt` as trust roots are also the ones used by the server to authenticate clients.

 ## Run an API Client